Business routes of Interstate 25: Colorado Springs business loop

-Castle Rock
+Castle Rock business loop

 Interstate 25 Business (I-25 Bus.), inventoried as State Highway 25 Business (SH 25 Bus.), was a business loop that served the westside of Castle Rock.
 The route began at exit 181 as Plum Creek Pkwy and headed northwest.
 It then turned northeast on CR 46 (Wolfensburger Road), heading back to the Interstate, and then terminated at exit 182 as Wilcox Street.
 The route was decommissioned in 1996 and was likely unsigned.